tachyon1337/elliptical-observe/README.md

-# Elliptical Middleware
+# Elliptical Observe

-Elliptical Middleware Library
+Elliptical Deep Object.observe on ObjectObserver and PathObserver from Polymer's object-js library